 Termination and Amendment.
-Unless earlier terminated as provided in the Plan, the Plan will terminate on the tenth (10th) anniversary of its adoption, or, if the stockholders approve this proposal three, the tenth (10th) anniversary of the date of such approval, unless earlier terminated by our Board of Directors or Compensation Committee
+Unless earlier terminated as provided in the Plan, the Plan will terminate on the tenth (10) anniversary of its adoption, or, if the stockholders approve this proposal three, the tenth (10) anniversary of the date of such approval, unless earlier terminated by our Board of Directors or Compensation Committee.

 The Board or the Committee may, at any time and from time to time, amend, modify or terminate the Plan without stockholder approval; however, if an amendment to the Plan would, in the reasonable opinion of the Board or the Committee, constitute a material change requiring stockholder approval under applicable laws, policies or regulations or the applicable listing or other requirements of an Exchange, then such amendment shall be subject to stockholder approval; and provided, further, that the Board or Committee may condition any other amendment or modification on the approval of stockholders of the Company for any reason, including by reason of such approval being necessary or deemed advisable (i) to comply with the listing or other requirements of an Exchange, or (ii) to satisfy any other tax, securities or other applicable laws, policies or regulations.
-Except for any mandatory adjustments to the Plan and Awards required under the Plan, without the prior approval of the stockholders of the Company, the Plan may not be amended to permit: (i) the exercise price or base price of an Option or SAR to be reduced, directly or indirectly, (ii) an Option or SAR to be cancelled in exchange for cash, other Awards, or Options or SARs with an exercise or base price that is less than the exercise price or base price of the original Option or SAR, or otherwise, or (iii) the Company to repurchase an Option or SAR for value (in cash or otherwise) from a Participant if the current Fair Market Value of the Shares underlying the Option or SAR is lower than the exercise price or base price per share of the Option or SAR.
+Except for any mandatory adjustments to the Plan may not be amended to permit: (i) the exercise price or base price of an Option or SAR to be reduced, directly or indirectly, (ii) an Option or SAR to be cancelled in exchange for cash, other Awards, or Options or SARs with an exercise or base price that is less than the exercise price or base price of the original Option or SAR, or otherwise, or (iii) the Company to repurchase an Option or SAR for value (in cash or otherwise) from a Participant if the current Fair Market Value of the Shares underlying the Option or SAR is lower than the exercise price or base price or base price of than the exercise price or base price of the original Option or SAR is lower than the exercise price or base price of the original Option or SAR is lower than the exercise price or base price of the original Option or SAR is lower than the exercise price or base price of the original Option or SAR is lower than the exercise price or base price of the original Option or SAR is lower than the exercise price or base price of the original Option or SAR is lower than the exercise price or base price of the original Option or SAR is lower